deeptools/deepTools/docs/content/tools/plotProfile.rst

 Usage Example:
 ~~~~~~~~~~~~~~

-The following example plots the signal profile over hg19 transcript start sites (TSS) for our test ENCODE datasets.
+The following example plots the signal profile over hg19 transcripts for our test ENCODE datasets.
 Note that the matrix contains multiple groups of regions (in this case, one for each chromosome used).

 .. code:: bash